Matt Tierney

 Professional Bio

-I've published two books—Dismantlings: Words against Machines in the American Long Seventies (Cornell University Press, 2019) and What Lies Between: Void Aesthetics & Postwar Post-Politics (Rowman and Littlefield Intl., 2015)—and my other writing appears in such journals as diacritics, Configurations, Cultural Critique, Camera Obscura, and Postmodern Culture, for which I co-edited a special issue on the topic of "Medium and Mediation."
-Thoughtful praise of Dismantlings appears in American Literary History, in boundary 2 , and in The Year's Work in English Studies; and of What Lies Between in American Literature.
-I interviewed on the topic of literature and technology with Public Books and on critical cyberculture with our Digital Culture and Media Initiative, which I now direct.
-I wrote on the Cornell Press blog about how digital culture is best discussed as a continuing episode in the long duration of production and exchange, work and war, power and money.
+I teach and write about the digital and media critique that takes shape in cultural production, social movements, and knowledge work.
+I’ve published two books — Dismantlings: Words against Machines in the American Long Seventies and What Lies Between: Void Aesthetics and Postwar Post-Politics — and my other writing appears in diacritics, Configurations, Cultural Critique, Camera Obscura, and Postmodern Culture (for which I co-edited a special issue on “Medium and Mediation”) and as chapters in books and articles in other journals.
+Some considered praise of Dismantlings appears in American Literary History, boundary 2 , and The Year’s Work in English Studies; and of What Lies Between in American Literature.
+I've recently written on other topics ranging from 21st-century utopianism to post-movement art; and I've been interviewed on the topic of utopia and technology with Public Books and on critical cyberculture with Penn State’s Digital Culture and Media Initiative, which I now direct.

 Areas of Specialization